varunbln/CShell/README.md

 The command `./main` can be used to run it after compilation.

 # Functionality
-The shell can execute external programs and operations like changing the current directory using `cd` or exiting the shell using `exit` are also implemented.
+The shell can execute external programs and supports program arguments.

+Inbuilt Commands:
+- cd
+- exit
+- help

+The man command can be used for information regarding other programs.

 # Lifetime of the Shell
 The shell in its lifetime has 3 basic states: